-Step #1: Enable users to create profiles.
+Step #1: Enable Users to Create Profiles

 The best way to ensure compliance with all possible CLE requirements—down to the individual state level—is to partner with a platform provider that creates virtual event templates to meet the requirements for every available credit type you offer.
 Each template should have configurations set up for the specific type of event you’re running to deliver educational content.
 These could all be prepared in advance or as needed.

 From there, your organization could offer end users the opportunity to create a personal profile or account through which every activity they do, every event they register for, every class they participate in, etc. would be tracked and easily visible and accessible for that specific user.
-In this environment, the user could watch live events, replay on-demand content, pause and later come back to a specific course in which they’re enrolled for a certification, and carry out numerous other actions.
+In this environment, the user could watch live events, replay OnDemand content, pause and later come back to a specific course in which they’re enrolled for a certificate, and carry out numerous other actions.

-Alternately, if a user profile is not necessary for your organization’s specific needs, the platform should provide the flexibility to simply allow users to go through a certification process after viewing a live event and to receive an email with the corresponding results and certificate.
+Alternately, if a user profile is not necessary for your organization’s specific needs, the platform should provide the flexibility to simply allow users to go through a certificate process after viewing a live event and to receive an email with the corresponding results and certificate.

-Step #2: Collect and verify personal information.
+Step #2: Collect and Verify Personal Information

 Building on Step #1, your CLE platform should include a built-in way to securely collect and store information about your end users, similar to how a CRM (customer relationship management) system works.
-That way, all of your eLearners’ personal info, account preferences, professional memberships and previous certifications are located in one convenient place – no disparate applications necessary.
+That way, all of your eLearners’ personal info, account preferences, professional memberships and previous certificates are located in one convenient place – no disparate applications necessary.
 This would also be the time where any additional information for the certificate requirements would be submitted.

 Then, after selecting the content they want to view, you should also be able to customize how customers would enter their payment information – and your platform must be able to verify and store this information in compliance with legal regulations (sometimes across international borders – think about the GDPR, for example).

-Step #3: Offer a quiz or evaluation.
+Step #3: Offer a Quiz or Evaluation

 Once the content is viewed by your customer, the next step in the workflow would be to offer a quiz or a course evaluation of sorts.
 Of course, this can be optional, depending on the accrediting body requirements to which your organization must adhere.
 Note that the formats of the quizzes and evaluations offered by your platform should be highly customizable, and the order in which they are presented to your users should be configurable.

-Step #4: Deliver certificate.
+Step #4: Deliver Certificate

 Finally, your CLE platform should automatically grade any quiz or test taken by the user, and then display the results on screen.
 No quiz?
 Then jump straight to the certificate details and credits your customer is entitled to, assuring them that they’ve met code requirements.
 With a click of a button, your end user should be able to generate the actual certificate, have it emailed to them, and have it displayed in their account if an account for them has been created.